dqwang122/HeterSumGraph/README.md

 - [PyTorch](https://pytorch.org/) 1.0+
 - [DGL](http://dgl.ai) 0.4
 - [rouge](https://github.com/pltrdy/rouge) 1.0.0
-  - A full Python Implementation of the ROUGE Metric which is used in validation phrase
+  - A full Python Implementation of the ROUGE Metric which is used in validation phase
 - [pyrouge](https://github.com/bheinzerling/pyrouge) 0.1.3

 - others